-Derivative transactions may also be cleared through a futures commission merchant (FCM) with a clearinghouse (i.e., a central counterparty (CCP)).
+System institutions clear a significant portion of derivative transactions through a futures commission merchant (FCM) with a clearinghouse (i.e., a central counterparty (CCP)).
 When the swap is cleared by the two parties, the single bilateral swap is divided into two separate swaps with the CCP becoming the counterparty to both of the initial parties to the swap.
 CCPs have several layers of protection against default including margin, member capital contributions, and FCM guarantees of their customers' transactions with the CCP.
-FCMs also prequalify the counterparties to all swaps that are sent to the CCP from a credit perspective, setting limits for each counterparty and collecting initial and variation margin for changes in the value of cleared derivatives.
+FCMs also pre-qualify the counterparties to all swaps that are sent to the CCP from a credit perspective, setting limits for each counterparty and collecting initial and variation margin for changes in the value of cleared derivatives.
 The initial margin and other amounts collected from both parties to the swap protects against credit risk in the event a counterparty defaults.
 The initial margin and other amounts are set by and held for the benefit of the CCP.
 Additional initial margin may be required and held by the FCM, due to its guarantees of its customers' trades with the CCP.